 As Director of Public Service Reform, Professor Catherine Staite leads the University’s work supporting the transformation and reform of public services, with a particular focus on the West Midlands.
 Her role is to help support creative thinking, innovation and improvement in local government and the wider public sector.

-Professor Catherine Staite teaches leadership, people management, collaborative strategy and strategic commissioning to Masters’ level.
+As a member of INLOGOV, Catherine leads our on-line and blended programmes, Catherine teaches leadership, people management, collaborative strategy and strategic commissioning to Masters’ level.
 Her research interests include Combined Authorities, collaboration between local authorities and the skills and capacities which elected members will need to meet the challenges of the future.

-Catherine has been named as one of the top 100 most influential people in local government by the Local Government Chronicle.
+Catherine was named by the Local Government Chronicle, in 2015 and 2016 as one of the top 100 most influential people in local government.